Swedish colony of Saint Barthélemy: History of Swedish rule

 In 1812, the Swedish parliament transferred the colony to the king as his private property.
 A colonial department was established in the king's chancellery and customs duties and revenues were paid into the king's Saint Barthélemy fund.
 Revenues from 1812 to 1816 amounted to around SEK 1.9 million and from 1817 to 1830 to SEK 1.8 million providing a total surplus of SEK 2.2 million.
 In 1839, Gustavia lost its role as a free port.
-Thereafter Sweden provided the necessary financial support.
+Thereafter Sweden (then unified with Norway) provided the necessary financial support.

 In 1840, around 300 died when a feverish epidemic hit the island, reducing the population to about 2,500.
 In 1850, the island also suffered a severe drought.

 In the mid-1840s, the Swedish parliament ruled that Saint Barthélemy should again be included under national administration.
 The parliament also abolished slave trading and slavery on the island.
 A census in late 1875 indicated there were around 2,300 living on the island, 800 of whom resided in Gustavia.
 That year only 399 ships sailed to the island of which 227 were from Britain and 132 from Sweden.

 As a result of increases in the financial support required to administer the colony, the Swedish authorities attempted between 1868 and 1870 to negotiate a sale of the island to the United States.
 Negotiations were also opened with Italy, but they were ended after Sweden learned that Italy was planning on using the island as a penal colony.
 Later, after Oscar II became king, negotiations were opened with France for the island's repurchase.
 On 10 August 1877, the transfer agreement was signed in Paris.
 It was ratified in Stockholm on 9 November 1877 and in Paris on 4 March 1878.
 The transaction price was 80,000 francs for Swedish assets and 320,000 francs for the repatriation and retirement of Swedish officials.
 On 16 March 1878, the French officially reoccupied Saint Barthélemy.